Your COVID-19 Holiday Travel Guide

 For road trips, the shorter, the better.
 “Short distances are safer because you are less likely to make as many stops,” Dr. Chotani says.
 “Risk comes from increased exposure through points of contact; thus, restrooms, stopping at gas stations, dining, and ridesharing during a road trip increase the odds of getting infected.”

 Thinking of a cross-country destination that’s too far to reach by car?
 Plane travel is an option, but not necessarily a safer one.
-Dr. Chotani explains that the airplane itself carries little risk of airborne transmission because of the complex air filtration system on most aircrafts.
+Dr. Chotani explains that the airplane itself carries little risk of airborne transmission because of the complex air filtration system on most aircraft.
 “The primary risk is because it is difficult to maintain social distancing on crowded flights,” he says.
 You may be sitting very close to someone for hours on end, and you have no control over where they have been or who they’ve encountered.

 Most major airlines require masks on flights, and face shields can add an extra layer of protection.
 Do your research on what the airline is doing to prevent the spread of COVID: Are they spacing out passengers?
 Cleaning the plane between flights?
 All of these things can help decrease the risk of transmission.
 In the airport, treat your surroundings just like you would a gas station restroom.
 Use hand sanitizer and disinfecting wipes, and try to keep as far away from others as possible.